arron0/testit/readme.txt

 $this->getPropertyFromTestSubject('state'); //return value of the 'state' property in test object
 \---

 You can set/get any defined property from tested object.
 It is using reflection.
-I noticed random occurences of errors here.
+I noticed random occurrences of errors here.
 I wasn't able to catch specific circumstances so far, but most of the time, it is working fine :-)

 Call method to test
 ===================

-Use getTestObject() method to acces instance of test object.
+Use getTestObject() method to access instance of test object.
 If not created yet, fresh instance will be created using the createTestObject() method.

 From time to time, it can be useful to call/test also a protected/private method.
 TestIt provides you a simple method to call these methods.
 /---code php